I’ve been lifting weights now for almost 20 years; and I’ve been studying nutrition and exercise science for just about the same amount of time.

 A typical day of eating would then look like this:

-Breakfast: A few eggs cooked over easy, sautéed spinach and mushrooms, 1 cup of berries, 1-2 cups of black coffee or unsweetened tea
+Breakfast: A few eggs cooked over easy, sautéed spinach and mushrooms, 1 cup of berries, 1 cup of black coffee or unsweetened tea

-Lunch: A salad with kale, tomato, onion, avocado, carrots, red pepper, quinoa, olive oil, balsamic vinegar, 6 oz’s of chicken, apple
+Lunch: A salad with kale, tomato, onion, avocado, carrots, red pepper, quinoa, olive oil, balsamic vinegar, black beans, apple

-Dinner: 8 oz’s of grass-fed beef, 1 cup steamed broccoli, sweet potato with a tablespoon of coconut oil and cinnamon mixed in
+Dinner: 6 oz’s of wild-caught salmon, 1 cup steamed broccoli, sweet potato with a tablespoon of coconut oil and cinnamon mixed in

 You’ll want to make sure you’re drinking plenty of water as well: half your body weight in ounces per day!